pu-shi/pu-shi.github.io/_pages/about.md

 Recent News
 ---
+* December.
+2023: Our paper, [Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs](https://arxiv.org/pdf/2107.12065.pdf) (with Zhuoqing Song, Lei Shi and Ming Yan) has been accepted for publication by SIAM Journal on Optimization!
 * August.
 2023: I became an IEEE senior member.
 * August.
 2023: I gave a talk titled "Distributed Stochastic Gradient Methods over Networks" during The 14th International Conference on Numerical Optimization and Numerical Linear Algebra.
 * July.
 2023: Our paper, [A Linearly Convergent Robust Compressed Push-Pull Method for Decentralized Optimization](https://arxiv.org/abs/2303.07091) (with Yiwei Liao and Zhuorui Li), has been accepted by 2023 IEEE Conference on Decision and Control!